julienrbrt/woningfinder.nl-old/README.md

 # woningfinder.nl

-> This is the repository powering the [woningfinder.nl](https://woningfinder.nl) website.
+> This is the repository powering that was powering the [woningfinder.nl](https://woningfinder.nl) website until november 2024.
-> The live version of WoningFinder has been sunset.
-More information on the project and its source code is still available on [GitHub](https://github.com/julienrbrt/woningfinder).
+> The live version of the WoningFinder website has been moved to [github.com/julienrbrt/woningfinder](https://github.com/julienrbrt/woningfinder).

 The site is staticaly generated.
 This means that a deploy is required in order to update the site (for instance when a new city is added).